Criminal Defense in Kansas City, MO

 Instead of interacting with a probation officer, parole requires you to report to a parole officer.
 A parole officer will outline any expectations you are to meet.
 In addition to the rules of your parole.
 He or she also monitors your progress and reports back to the court and the parole board.

-Parole is a term to refer to the period of time that comes after a release from incarceration.
+Parole is a term to refers to the period that comes after a release from incarceration.
 Just as with probation, there are usually many conditions and safeguards that you must follow during your parole.

 The Missouri Board of Probation and Parole will try and help you rejoin society in Kansas City.
 They will appoint you a parole officer, but it is your responsibility to schedule meetings with this officer.
-You’ll may have to maintain employment, undergo classes for substance abuse if necessary, and refrain from fraternizing with any known felons.
-You’ll also forfeit your second amendment rights and will be barred from owning a firearm.
+You may have to maintain employment, undergo classes for substance abuse if necessary, and refrain from fraternizing with any known felons.
+You’ll also forfeit your Second Amendment rights and will be barred from owning a firearm.
 If you violate any of these terms you may have to appear before the Parole Board.
 If they find against you, you can be remanded back into custody to serve out the remainder of your sentence.
 There is no appeal to the Parole Board’s decision.
 According to the Rules of the Department of Corrections, you are entitled to representation when coming before the Parole Board.
 Any experienced criminal lawyer in Kansas City can help you.

 If you violate the terms of your parole, the parole board may require you to finish the remaining time of your sentence.
 Certain violations, though, may result in additional charges and a longer incarceration time resulting in the need for a Kansas City, MO criminal defense attorney.